individkid/sidegeo/README.md

 Notable functions in AffTopo/Naive.hs are topeFromSpace (classify space and regions as polytope), spaceFromTope and topeRegions (find sample space and regions that would classify to polytope), spaceFromPlanes (classify planes as space), planesFromSpace (find sample planes that would classify to space).

 Another module, AffTopo/Sculpt.hs, displays polytopes with OpenGL, and allows a user to manipulate them.
 Sculpt.hs and Main.hs use a foreign function interface to Intf.c.
-For the following reasons, Intf.c contains pthreads, called console, timewheel, haskell, command, and the command thread uses a command queue.
+For the following reasons, Intf.c contains pthreads, called haskell, console, timewheel, process, configure, command.

+  * haskell is the main thread because Haskell is a high level language that prefers to own main.
   * console is a separate threqd because pselect is incompatible with glfwWait/Poll.
   * timewheel is a separate thread because stocks and flows need realtime operation.
+  * process is a separate thread because there must be one command thread per glfw context.
-  * haskell is a separate thread because Haskell is a high level language that prefers to own main.
+  * configure is a separate thread per open file to keep process and file io serialized.
-  * command handles glfw because callbacks should not block and not call glfwWait/Poll.
+  * command is a separate thread per glfw window because callbacks should not block.
   * command may yield to glfw and queued commands by calling as well as returning, whichever is more clear.
-  * command handles file IO and commandline processing because they may block.
-  * command handles actions that may block but have no other reason for separate threads.
-  * command must use glfwWait/Poll because glfw callbacks cannot use mutex.
   * command is the only command queue thread because other threads can be serialized.

-The main display window is a hub from which parts or collections of polytopes can be moved to various alternate displays.
-But from alternate displays, things can only move back to the main display.
-The following command line arguments are processed in order.

-  * -h print usage
-  * -H print readme
-  * -f \<file> load polytope and append changes
-  * -F \<file> switch to file for perspective
-  * -o pack out garbage in graphics buffers
-  * -O \<ext> save minimal commands to produce polytopes
-  * -s prefix commands to save current state
-  * -S \<ext> overwrite commands to save current state
-  * -e \<config> append to last file
-  * -E \<file> change last file to indicated
-  * -a \<name> open alternate display
-  * -A \<name> use indicated alternate display
-  * -t run sanity check
-  * -T run thorough tests

 The BRINGUP file describes in detail what should happen upon some specific inputs.
 BRINGUP consists of several pipeclean cases; each starts with a name, short description, goal for success, input conditions, and then describes flow as pseudocode, for cherry picked data state upon call and return, with the following features.